leotfh/typst-ECE-template/README.md

 - Install VSCode
 - Install the [TinyMist](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) extension for VSCode (provides preview, PDF rendering and linting capabilities)
 - Edit `main.typ` to fit your needs
 - Kind of optional, but installing the "Latin Modern Roman" font is recommended to get the original look of the IEE LaTeX template.
+You can download it [here](https://www.gust.org.pl/projects/e-foundry/latin-modern/download)

 Now you should be able to preview the document.

 ## References